 I let him play with his toys from the moment we got into the sanctuary.

 This was a mistake for two reasons.

-Second, by the time the sermon started, Dax was already bored from playing with his toys and ready to do something different.
+Second, by the time the sermon started, Dax was already bored with playing with his toys and ready to do something different.